-- Initiating Practicum experiences without a contract - Initiating interventions or actions without appropriate supervision or approval of the supervisor - Consistent difficulties in applying theory to the clinical setting - Inconsistently completing clinical assignments or logs satisfactory progress in improving performance and meets the course objectives, the faculty member will remove the probationary status at the end of the course.
-Failure to meet the requirements of the probation will result in clinical failure.
+- Initiating Practicum experiences without a contract - Initiating interventions or actions without appropriate supervision or approval of the supervisor - Consistent difficulties in applying theory to the clinical setting - Inconsistently completing clinical assignments or logs

 The faculty member will notify the Dean of any student who is placed on clinical probation.
 In addition, the faculty member will send a letter to the student indicating the areas of weakness as the basis for clinical probation.
 A copy of the letter will be placed in the student's permanent record.